top of page

 • Dysgraphia interventions focus on handwriting skills, spelling, and the process of written expression.
 While learning to decode words (reading) can be complicated, the process of writing requires even more executive functioning skills.
 It can be much more demanding and often takes longer to develop than reading skills.

-This means you can use your HSA funds to pay for eligible dyslexia treatment costs, such as therapy and educational resources.
+• Dyslexia treatment is generally HSA eligible in Texas as it is considered a qualified medical expense by the IRS.
+This means HSA funds can be used to pay for eligible dyslexia treatment costs, such as therapy and educational resources.
 To ensure your expenses are eligible, you'll likely need a Letter of Medical Necessity (LMN) from a physician.
-This letter should state that the treatment is necessary to address the medical condition of dyslexia.

 Most importantly, the therapist is also a parent of a child with dyslexia and dysgraphia and understands the daily struggles that can result due to learning differences.